OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **3.1 Supported Processors for Intel D5005**

 OFS requires that the deployment machine's Xeon processor must support the following technologies.
 These options must also be enabled in the BIOS and as kernel parameters.
-The process to enable these parameters will be discussed the section on driver installation:
+The process to enable these parameters will be discussed in the section on driver installation:

 - Intel VT-d (Intel Virtualization Technology for IA-32 and Intel 64 Processors)
 - Intel VT-x (Intel Virtualization Technology for Directed I/O)